GSecurity1979/Notes/Guide to Linux.md

 I recommend non EFI boot, MBR, go through install process, and when offered additional software, dont pick anything.
 After you reboot, you will see a black screen.
 This is because no desktop is installed.
 Press ctrl alt F1 to open terminal.
-After logging in, you can assing root account password.
+After logging in, you can assign root account password.
 This account is normally not accessible without a password, but if you need it, type in:

 ```